 More than a quarter of a million users have already installed the alpha and beta releases of Privacy Badger.
-The new Privacy Badger 1.0 includes blocking of certain kinds of super-cookies and browser fingerprinting -- the latest ways that some parts of
+The new Privacy Badger 1.0 includes blocking of certain kinds of super-cookies and browser fingerprinting -- the latest ways that some

-the online tracking industry try to follow Internet users from site to site.
+parts of the online tracking industry try to follow Internet users from site to site.

 EFF Staff Technologist Cooper Quintin, lead developer of Privacy Badger said:

 It's likely you are being tracked by advertisers and other third parties online.
 You can see some of it when it's happening, such as ads that follow you around the Web that seem to reflect your past browsing history.
-Those echoes from your past mean you
+Those echoes from your past

-block them or screen out the cookies that do their dirty work.
+permission, and will block them or screen out the cookies that do their dirty work.

 Privacy Badger 1.0 works in tandem with the new Do Not Track (DNT) policy, announced earlier this week by EFF and a coalition of Internet companies.
-Users can set the DNT flag -- in their browser settings or by installing Privacy Badger -- to signal that
+Users can set the DNT flag -- in their browser settings or by installing Privacy Badger -- to

-they want to opt-out of online tracking.
+signal that they want to opt-out of online tracking.
 Privacy Badger won't block third-party services that promise to honor all DNT requests.

 EFF Chief Computer Scientist Peter Eckersley, leader of the DNT project said:

-With DNT and Privacy Badger 1.0, Internet users have important new tools to make their desires about online tracking known to the websites they visit and to enforce those desires by blocking stealthy online tracking and the exploitation of their reading
+With DNT and Privacy Badger 1.0, Internet users have important new tools to make their desires about online tracking known to the websites they visit and to enforce those desires by blocking stealthy online tracking and the exploitation of their

-history.
+reading history.
 It's time to put users back in control and stop surreptitious, intrusive Internet data collection.
 Installing Privacy Badger 1.0 helps build a leaner, cleaner, privacy-friendly Web.